brunompacheco/brunompacheco.github.io/_drafts/2023-06-27-literature-review-ml4co-2.md

 Machine learning allows us to distill the knowledge from data instead of the years of experience from an expert.
 Furthermore, machine learning models are fast to compute (during inference) and, more specifically for the case of deep learning models, have shown great results to high-dimensional structured data.

-One set of applications with promising results is to train a deep learning model through supervision to predict a candidate solution to an instance of an MILP problem.
+One set of applications with promising results is to train a deep learning model through supervision to predict variable assignments to an instance of an MILP problem.
-Such an *end-to-end* model can be used straight away, as a heuristic itseld, or it can be augmented, for example, to warmstart an MILP solver<d-cite key="khalil_mip-gnn_2022"></d-cite>, in a matheuristic.
+This *solution prediction* model can be used straight away, as a heuristic itself, or it can be augmented, for example, to warmstart an MILP solver<d-cite key="khalil_mip-gnn_2022"></d-cite>, in a matheuristic.
 The building blocks of an MILP (mat)heuristics based on supervised, end-to-end deep learning models are summarized in the diagram below.

 <div class="row mt-3">